What does success look like?

-The realignment, as it is called, was offered as the collaborative answer by Gov. Jerry Brown and the Legislature to fix a horribly overcrowded state prison system that the federal courts said violated laws for confinement
+The realignment, as it is called, was offered as the collaborative answer by Gov. Jerry Brown and the Legislature to fix a horribly overcrowded state prison system that the federal courts said violated laws for confinement of prisoners.

 Realignment transferred responsibility of many supposedly lower-threat prisoners from state prisons to local jails or local probation.
 The state sent money to the local jurisdictions to handle the costs.
 The move has successfully lowered the state's numbers, but it ballooned populations in local jails as well as increased the burden on local probation operations.